(PHP 4 >= 4.0.1, PHP 5, PHP 7, PHP 8)

 Returns the previously defined error handler (if any).
 If

-the built-in error handler is used null
+the built-in error handler is used null is returned.

 If the previous error handler